evennia/evennia/docs/source/Howtos/Howto-Command-Duration.md

 start crafting a shield at the same time, or if you just did a huge power-swing with your weapon you should not be able to do it again immediately.

-The simplest way of implementing blocking is to use the technique covered in the [Command Cooldown](./Command-Cooldown.md) tutorial.
-In that tutorial we implemented cooldowns by having the Command store the current time.
+The simplest way of implementing blocking is to use the technique covered in the [](Howto-Command-Cooldown.md) tutorial.
+In that tutorial we implemented cooldowns by having the
+Command store the current time.
 Next time the Command was called, we compared the current time to the stored time to determine if enough time had passed for a renewed use.
 This is a *very* efficient, reliable and passive solution.
 The drawback is that there is nothing to tell the Player